phpList/core/README.md

 The phpList application is configured so that the built-in PHP web server can run in development and testing mode, while Apache can run in production mode.

+Please first set the database credentials in `Configuration/parameters.yml`.

 ### Development

 For running the application in development mode using the built-in PHP server,